 "There's strength in numbers.
 Once we show the world that we're together, they can't stop us."

 The point is that people out there want to connect with and support you.
 Find a Free Mom Hugs chapter in your local area.
 Join the Mama Bears groups on FaceBook.
-These are secret groups, meaning no one can see who the members are or what they are posting once you join.
+These are secret groups, meaning no one can see who the members are or what they post once you join.

 Two groups might interest you-one big group for mamas of all LGBTQ+ children and a sub-group for mamas of transgender kids.
 You have to be a member of the big group to join the smaller group.
-If you click this link, then go to groups at the top of the page, the first link is for the big group, and then Mama Bears MTK is for mamas of trans kids.
+If you click this link, go to groups at the top of the page, the first link is for the big group, and then Mama Bears MTK is for mamas of trans kids.
 A lot of mamas join these groups (there are 36.2k mamas in the big group), so be patient if you request to join.
-It’s real people screening to ensure the groups stay safe, and it takes a day or two.
+It's real people screening to ensure the groups stay safe, and it takes a day or two.

-Finally, ally is an action word, and this is where the action comes in
+Finally, ally is an action word, and this is where the action comes in.

 Once our kids leave home, our job as protectors ends.
 We have to trust that we have given them the tools they need to be safe and to make good choices in the world.
 Our job was to teach them to take care of themselves, and it's their turn now to do just that.